 - Professor Dame Til Wykes DBE FMedSci, Professor of Clinical Psychology and Rehabilitation, King’s College London

 In November 2017, the Academy and Understanding Patient Data commissioned Ipsos MORI to conduct a series of public dialogue workshops exploring perspectives on the future use of data-driven technologies in healthcare.

 In February 2018, six workshops brought together around 100 members of the public, patients and healthcare professionals in London, Sheffield and Cardiff.

 Through a series of case studies, the workshops explored participant views on when, how and by whom health data should be collected, used and shared.
 Participants also considered how new technologies, such as AI and machine learning, might impact themselves, their friends and families, workplaces and wider society.
 The design of the dialogue was informed by a development workshop involving key stakeholders, as well as with input from the Academy’s project steering group.

-The findings from these workshops will be published alongside the final policy report later in 2018.
-Both the public dialogue workshops and the stakeholder workshop will inform the steering group in developing the principles aimed at guiding the use of data-driven technologies for health by organisations which collect, store, share and use health data.
+The independent Ipsos MORI report from these workshops has been published and can be found to the right hand side of this page.
+Both the public dialogue workshops and the stakeholder workshop helped inform the steering group in developing the principles aimed at guiding the use of data-driven technologies for health by organisations which collect, store, share and use health data.